MariSchn/ETH-Algorithms-Lab-2024/Week_06/Coin_Tossing_Tournament/README.md

 ## 📝 Problem Description

-You are given the results of a tournament involving $N$ players and $M$ rounds.
-In each round, two players compete, and one player wins, receiving one point, while the loser receives zero.
-For some rounds, the winner is known.
-For others, the outcome is unknown.
+Given the results of a tournament with $N$ players and $M$ rounds, each round involves two players competing, with one player winning and receiving one point, while the other receives zero.
+Some rounds have a known winner, while others have an unknown outcome.

-Your task is to determine if it's possible to assign winners to the unknown rounds such that the total points for each player match a given final scoreboard.
-The input consists of the number of players $N$, the number of rounds $M$, a list of all $M$ rounds with players $a$ and $b$, and an outcome code $c$.
-If $c=1$, player $a$ won; if $c=2$, player $b$ won; if $c=0$, the winner is unknown.
-Finally, you are given a target scoreboard with scores $s_0, s_1, \dots, s_{n-1}$ for each player.
-Your program should output "yes" if the scoreboard is achievable and "no" otherwise.
+The task is to determine whether it is possible to assign winners to the rounds with unknown outcomes so that the total points for each player match a specified final scoreboard.

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

-A fundamental property of the tournament is that in every single round, exactly one point is awarded.
-This means that the total number of points distributed across all players must equal the total number of rounds played.
-Does the given scoreboard satisfy this condition?
-This is a necessary, but not sufficient, condition for a "yes" answer.
+Try to model the problem as a graph.
+Each game connects exactly two players, and each player can participate in multiple games.
+If you draw a node for each player and a node for each game, what kind of graph structure do you get?

 </details>

 <details>

 <summary>Hint #2</summary>

-This problem can be viewed as an allocation problem.
-You have a set of resources (the points from each game) that need to be distributed to a set of recipients (the players).
-For games with a known outcome, the allocation is fixed.
-For games with an unknown outcome, you have a choice.
-How can you model this system of choices and constraints?
+This problem is well-suited for a flow-based approach.
+Imagine a source node that "generates" points, which must flow through the games and then to the players, finally reaching a sink.
+How could you use flow to model the assignment of points from games to players, and ensure that each player receives their required score?

 </details>

 <details>

 <summary>Hint #3</summary>

-Consider modeling this problem as a flow network.
-A flow network is excellent for representing problems where a commodity flows from a source to a sink through a network with capacity constraints.
-What could represent the source of points, the players, the games, and the final destination of the points (the sink)?
-How would you set the capacities on the connections to model the rules of the tournament and the target scores?
+To construct the flow network:
+ - Add a source node and a sink node.
+ - For each game, add a node and connect the source to each game node with capacity 1 (each game gives one point).
+ - For each game with a known outcome, connect the game node to the winner's player node with capacity 1.
+For unknown outcomes, connect the game node to both involved players with capacity 1 each.
+ - For each player, connect their node to the sink with capacity equal to their required final score.
+This setup ensures that the flow models the assignment of points and respects all constraints.

 </details>

 ## ✨ Solutions

 <details>

 <summary>Final Solution</summary>

-This problem can be elegantly solved by modeling it as a maximum flow problem.
+This problem can be solved by modeling it as a **maximum flow problem** in a **bipartite graph**.
 We can construct a flow network where the "flow" represents the points awarded in the tournament.
 The goal is to see if we can push a total flow equal to the number of games, $M$, from a source to a sink while respecting all constraints.

+Pushing a flow of $M$ through the constructed network will mean that every point from each game has been successfully assigned to a player in such a way that all the constraints are satisfied.
+Specifically, it ensures that each game awards exactly one point, and each player receives exactly their target score.
+Therefore, if the maximum flow equals $M$, it is possible to realize the given scoreboard.

-### Network Construction
+### Graph Construction

 We build a directed graph with a source vertex `source`, a sink vertex `sink`, a set of nodes representing the games, and a set of nodes representing the players.